dl3g0/primeng-17/README.md

 # PrimeNG 17 with Angular 20 support

 The PrimeNG team does not seem to be interested in supporting v17 anymore.
-This fork was first created to add Angular 19 support to PrimeNG v17 in the official repository.
-Unfortunately, [the PR](https://github.com/primefaces/primeng/pull/18058) was rejected.
-That is why this is published as a separate package.
+This fork was first created to add Angular 20 support to PrimeNG v17 in the official repository.

 [![npm version](https://badge.fury.io/js/primeng.svg)](https://badge.fury.io/js/primeng)
 [![npm downloads](https://img.shields.io/npm/dm/primeng.svg)](https://www.npmjs.com/package/primeng)